 We believe a cash based incentive compensation program is important in order to focus our management on, and reward our executives for, achieving key Company objectives.
 Each year our compensation committee approves a cash bonus plan and pays bonuses after determining whether performance criteria set forth in the plan were satisfied.
 In setting the performance criteria, the compensation committee considers the recommendation of our management and competitive market practices.
 For each named executive officer, the performance criteria for cash bonus awards for the fiscal year 2010 were bifurcated, with 35% of the total potential cash bonus award based on the volume of gasoline gallon equivalents of natural gas sold by us, and 65% of the total potential cash bonus award based on the target Adjusted EBITDA, as defined below, of our Company.
 For the fiscal year 2011, we have added performance criteria for cash bonus awards to further encourage management to make decisions that align our corporate goals with our stockholders' interests and mitigate the risk of executives approving high volume deals with low profit margins.
-In fiscal year 2011, the cash payment awards for each named executive officer will be based on four performance criteria, with 25% of the total potential cash bonus award based on the volume of gasoline gallon equivalents of natural gas delivered by us, 25% of the total potential cash bonus award based on the volume of gasoline gallon equivalents of natural gas delivered by us, 25% of the total potential cash bonus award based on the company's of our Company.
-So the total potential cash bonus award based on the volume of gasoline gallon equivalents of natural gas delivered by us, 25% of the total potential cash bonus award based on the company's gross profit margin, and 25% of the total potential cash bonus award based on the company's strategic initiatives.
-The financial performance criteria are prepared by our Chief Financial Officer based on our annual budget and presented to our compensation c
+In fiscal year 2011, the cash payment awards for each named executive officer will be based on four performance criteria, with 25% of the total potential cash bonus award based on the volume of gasoline gallon equivalents of natural gas delivered by us, 25% of the total potential cash bonus award based on the target Adjusted EBITDA, as defined below, of our Company, 25% of the total potential cash bonus award based on the Company's gross profit margin, and 25% of the total potential cash bonus award based on the achievement of the Company's strategic initiatives.
+The financial performance criteria are prepared by our Chief Financial Officer based on our annual budget and presented to our compensation committee for approval and to the Board for their consideration.